mervemuslu/mervemuslu/README.md

 Hey, I'm a self-taught Pythonista and also a Ph.D student.
-Interested in artificial intelligence, autonomous driving and swarm UAVs ✨
+Interested in artificial intelligence in Robotics, autonomous driving and swarm UAVs ✨

 <!---